hesco/hesco-weave/README.md

     # additional key->hash definition for each docker image type

+`weave::simple::run` will parse these `docker run` options from hiera and use them to set up your containers.
+The keys are image names, and this assumes that you have previously used `docker build` to create these base images.

 I have been advised that by deploying a weave network, I can now disable the docker bridge, by setting `--net=none`.
 But for the moment I continue